pranay-kalagara/commit-app/MULTI-ARCHITECTURE.md

 - No architecture-specific dependencies

 ### Mobile (Flutter)
-- Detects target platform using `$TARGETPLATFORM` variable
-- Downloads appropriate Flutter SDK for architecture:
+- **Important**: Flutter for Linux ARM64 is not officially available
-  - `linux/amd64` → x64 Flutter SDK
+- Uses x64 Flutter SDK with emulation on ARM64 hosts (M1/M2 Macs)
-  - `linux/arm64` → ARM64 Flutter SDK
+- Performance impact is minimal for development use
 - Android SDK tools are architecture-agnostic
+- Web development works perfectly on all architectures

 ### Database & Cache
 - PostgreSQL and Redis use official multi-arch images